fwhite95/reading_list/README.md

 # reading_list

-An application created using Flutter that allows the user to search for books and add them to a reading list using google books api.
+An application that uses the Google books api to allow the user to search books and authors and gives the user the ability to saves those books into a list.